dtrammer/AxisActionEventLib/README.md

 To understand the concept, structure and terminology of the Action & Event webservices have a look at the official documentation here : http://www.axis.com/files/manuals/vapix_event_action_56628_en_1404.pdf

-The library encapsulates and facilitates many of the concepts described in the document.
+The library encapsulates and provides strongly typed objects for all the concepts described in the document.

 <h3>Comments</h3>